Edmonton BTB SC

-Born to Be Soccer Club is a Canadian soccer team based in Edmonton, Alberta that plays in League1 Alberta.
+Born to Be Soccer Club is a Canadian soccer team based in Edmonton, Alberta that plays in the Alberta Premier League.

 History

 BTB Academy was founded in 2013 by Kondeh Mansaray.
-Canadian national team player Alphonso Davies was a member in his youth and currently serves as an ambassador for the club and regularly joins the club for training and sponsors and donates equipment to the club.
+Canadian national team player Alphonso Davies serves as an ambassador for the club and regularly joins the club for training and sponsors and donates equipment to the club.
 In 2020, BTB became an academy, with approximately 450 players.
 In December 2021, the club was named as a Canada Soccer Quality Soccer Provider.

 In 2022, the club participated in an exhibition showcase was organized by four clubs in an entity known as Central League1.
 In March 2023, the club joined the League1 Alberta exhibition series.
 The following season, the league had its first official season.